 They landed a spot at 826 Valencia St. and set to work.
 But because the space was zoned for retail, they needed to open a store.
 They looked at the ship-like structure of the space, and decided to open a pirate store that would purvey supplies to the working buccaneer — and books by our young authors, of course.

 Behind the store, a crew of intrepid volunteers built a Writing Lab.
 Word spread quickly, and soon every chair was filled with students working on their writing with our trained tutors.
 Due to the success of the model, a separate organization called 826 National was founded in 2008 to help other cities launch their own successful writing and tutoring centers.
-We are now one of eight official 826 chapters in the United States, inspiring dozens more like-minded groups around the world.
+We are now one of nine official 826 chapters in the United States, inspiring dozens more like-minded groups around the world.

 Where are we now?